Last Day At Work: The veteran nurse whose wish to help save lives will never stop

 He also played a part in spreading the awareness of CPR, or Cardiopulmonary Resuscitation training.
 In fact, he was responsible for bringing in to CGH the all-familiar mannequins that are used in such training.

-Mr Goh laughs a little every time he speaks of his achievements in his decades in the nursing industry.
-It means he laughs lot over the one-hour interview.
+Mr Goh laughed a little every time he spoke of his achievements in his decades in the nursing industry.
+It meant he laughed a lot over the one-hour interview.

 He was also an advocate for other nurses when they were at risk of not getting enough rest.
 At the time, nurses might work the night shift from Monday to Sunday, then get a “sleeping day”, one more day off and then return to work the next day.